LispEngineer/fpga-spi-peripherals/README.md

 * A - `DC/RS` on board, seems to be `D/CX` in data sheet
 * B - `LED` (seems to turn backlight on?)

 `spicl` examples
+* Note: The first byte has to have the `DC/RS` pin low, the rest have to have it high
+  * This implies we are using the 4-pin SPI mode
+  * This means we need a new SPI driver than the one we're currently using
+  * I am using the `A` pin on SPI Driver for the `DC/RS` AKA `D/CX` pin
 * .\spicl COM3 s a 0 w 0x04 a 1 r 4 u
   * 0x2a,0x40,0x33,0x00
   * Command: Read display identification information
+  * This has a "dummy bit" that needs to be compensated for
 * .\spicl COM3 s a 0 w 0x09 a 1 r 5 u
   * 0x00,0x30,0x80,0x00,0x00
   * Command: Read Display Status